-A piece of code which blocks the main thread for over 50ms is considered to be a Long Task, which can hamper page load and cause unresponsive pages.
+A piece of code which blocks the main thread for over 50ms is considered to be a Long Task.
+This can hamper page load and cause unresponsive pages.
 By breaking up these tasks into shorter, more manageable requests you may be able to reduce the delay in load.

 - Optimise your page for interaction readiness

 Both first and third party script can cause issues and delays with interaction readiness, including long execution times and ineffective fetches.
-Reduce the waterfall effect of fetches to improve latency and, where possible, lazy load third party code until it is needed so as not to impact on the load time of critical elements that your users are expecting to see first.
+Reduce the waterfall effect of fetches to improve latency.
+Where possible, lazy load third party code until it is needed.
+So as not to impact on the load time of critical elements that your users are expecting to see first.

 How to optimise Cumulative Layout Shift (CLS)

 Layout shifts are the bane of web users on just about every device.
 Think about that time you were looking for a quick recipe, only to be thrown down the page as a huge image loaded, or if you’re reading a news article only to be interrupted by an intrusive advert.

 Not only are these inconvenient to users, they could also push them further away from committing an important action on site.